domenicolofu/webium24/index.md

 + User modelling in immersive digital environments
 + User acceptance and adoption of WDs and BCIs
 + Security aspects of using WDs for personal and environmental data
-+ Advanced Feature Modeling Architectures for WDs and BCIs;
++ Advanced Feature Modeling Architectures for WDs and BCIs
-+ Model interpretability in WD and BCI applications;
++ Model interpretability in WD and BCI applications
 + Evaluation metrics tailored for predictive models in the context of WDs and BCIs
 + Innovative methodologies for user studies in wearable technologies
 + Ethical considerations in conducting user studies exploring WDs and BCIs